aciobanusebi/deep-clustering/README.md

   - further search the literature for the idea of fixed representatives, fixed centroids in k-means etc.
   - our model vs our model with only the "linear" activation function; at the first sight (2 runs with linear with 1/2 layers in nn: 0.55/0.50 purity), the non-linear part gives better results on km50.
   - other hyperpamater combinations
+  - use the k-medians loss
+  - theoretical analysis of the algorithm
+  - compare the algorithm's results to {nonlinear dimensionality reduction (autoencoder, tSNE, UMAP) + clustering}
+  - experiments on anomaly detection; although it can go wrong because of the tendency of the algorithm to map the points to the centroids/means
+  - use VAE instead of a AE (after the final model is constructed); if this works, this will make the algorithm mode deep than tranditional